cariasmartelo/MLPP/HW2/README.md

 ## Homework 2

 ### Organization:

+- pipeline_demo.pdf: Demo of pipeline usage in pdf.
+(Homework answer)

--inputs: Has the credit csv and dictionary xls -pipeline.py: Main functions for the pipeline.
+- pipeline.py: Main functions for the pipeline.

--pipeline_demo.ipynb: Jupyter notebook that demonstrates the use of the pipeline with the credit data. chi_opdat.py: Functions to obtain data from the Chicago Open Data Portal.
-It is called by pipeline.py -pipeline_demo.pdf: PDF of Jupyter Notebook
+- pipeline_demo.ipynb: Jupyter notebook that demonstrates the use of the pipeline with the credit data.

+- chi_opdat.py: Functions to obtain data from the Chicago Open Data Portal.
+It is called by pipeline.py

+- inputs: Has the credit csv and dictionary xls.

 ### Libraries used:
 - Numpy 1.15.4